jamiefolson/rhive/README.md

     $ R CMD INSTALL rhive/build/rhive*.tar.gz

-Note: You can use gradle to build and install the package on the Hive/Hadoop server with just
+You can use gradle to build and install the package on the Hive/Hadoop server with just

     $ gradle clean install

+Note:  As with any R package, the package dependencies must be installed in order to install the package.
+Of particular note for rhive are the RHadoop packages rhdfs and rmr2 which require some configuration as indicated on the [RHadoop website](https://github.com/RevolutionAnalytics/RHadoop).

 In order to be able to use rhive, several variables must be set.
 These are: